dabigatran

 What is the most important information I should know about dabigatran?

-Many other drugs can increase your risk of bleeding when used with dabigatran.
-Tell your doctor about all medicines you have recently used.
+Some drugs can increase your risk of bleeding when used with dabigatran.
+Tell your doctor about all other medicines you use.

 Dabigatran can cause a very serious blood clot around your spinal cord if you undergo a spinal tap or receive spinal anesthesia (epidural).
 Tell any doctor who treats you that you are taking dabigatran.